Ahmed-MSanad/introduction-to-algorithms-book/Chapter2_Solutions&Codes.md

         x = v
 return x

-Loop invariant : Is v excited or not.
+Loop invariant : Is v excited or not and On each iteration of the loop body, the invariant upon entering is that there
+                 is no index k < j so that A[k] = v.

 Initialization : After the loop initialization and before the loop test we don't know whether the value v is
                  excited or not after each iteratoin we check whether it's excited or not.
 Maintanince    : Before each iteration we must sure we search the true value.